mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 author_profile: true
 ---

+## 2023

++ [2023-02-27] Our collaborative paper "Skyway: Accelerate Graph Applications with a Dual-Path Architecture and Fine-Grained Data Management" has been accepted by Journal of Computer Science and Technology (JCST).
+Congrats to all collaborators!
++ [2023-02-14] I will serve as the TPC member of NVMSA 2023.

 ## 2022

 + [2022-11-16] Welcome Dian Jiao (upcoming M.Sc student, UG from Peking University) to join our team as the Research Intern!